tz-hmc/pun-generator/README.md

 - Waiting 10 minutes for pun to be returned much less satisfying than imagined

 ## Todo
 The search for somewhat efficient pun generator begins.
-Will probably go back to this.
+Will probably go back and work on this.

-## Note
-Need to download 1.5GB Google Word2Vec model.
+Also, this requires downloading 1.5GB Google Word2Vec model.
 Kind of overkill, and its really slow.
-Will probably test alternatives.
+Should test alternatives.